-POSTULATE: The individual self —ahamkara in Vedanta, and understood in the West, perhaps wrongly, as the ego– has never been the real issue or obstacle to spiritual realization.
-The problem is an overactive nervous system that projects the sense of a ghost-like self behind the “I” experience of the ego.
+POSTULATE: The individual self — ahamkara in Vedanta, and understood in the West, incorrectly, as the ego — has never been the real issue or obstacle to spiritual realization.
+The problem is an overactive nervous system that projects a sense of the ego, a ghost-like self behind the “I” experience of the true self.
+Re-examining what it is that observes the observer is the key to realization.

 This assumption is harmful for two conjunctive reasons: 1) The ego’s identity, and the layer of memories, plans, and intellectual constructs that define it, is a pure abstraction, with no correlative existence in the natural world, and 2) This ghostly identity, as ghosts will do, clings to the body that seems to host it, recognizing only this mortal entity as its sole ground of being.
 (This will be illustrated and substantiated later.)
 The result is a self-affirming vicious cycle in which the natural self cleaves to a shell of what it is and shelters the ghost from dissolution, while the ghost fights a never ending battle for a beachhead of permanence for the ego against the natural ravages of entropy.
 I believe this cycle is the basis for a handful of neuroses, from mild borderline personalities to the raging malignant narcissism that, understandably, is getting a lot of attention in American political discussion these days.